Abdu-khaled/kubernetes-practices/README.md

 ```

 ### 3. Deployments&services

-*  Simple web frontend application in the FE-namespace namespace with 2 riplca
+*  A. Simple web frontend application in the FE-namespace namespace with 2 riplca
    *   Use an emptyDir Volume to store the web content and mount it to /usr/share/nginx/html in the POD
    *   Create a NodePort Service named frontend-service to expose the Nginx application externally on port 80.

 **Deployment**
 ```bash